Financial Literacy Learning Management System Build

 • Stakeholder Alignment: We conducted workshops with regional chapters and finance teams to ensure the end-to-end workflow met both operational and financial requirements.

-• Executive Visioning: I regularly engaged the CEO and board to ensure the platform aligned with the organization's long-term digital transformation goals.
+• Executive Alignment: I regularly engaged the CEO and board to ensure the platform aligned with the organization's long-term digital transformation goals.

 Outcome